byamashiro/Python_Projects/README.md

 4 - PKL
 5 - SQL
 \========================================
-Enter Output Option(s) then "done": 1
-Enter Output Option(s) then "done": 2
-Enter Output Option(s) then "done": 3
-Enter Output Option(s) then "done": 4
-Enter Output Option(s) then "done": 5
-Enter Output Option(s) then "done": done
+Enter Output Option(s) then "done" or "none": all
 Choose delimiter character for .csv output: ,
 [x] Output as CSV generated.
 [x] Output as TXT generated.